 Other than deciding to travel once I retired, my only other goal in life was to wear flip-flops twelve months of the year.
 It is now 11½ years and I have pretty well succeeded.
 The only other shoes I travel with are some low-cut XCR Gortex hiking shoes.
 I wear them in snow, when it is too cold or I am on a long trek.
 Flip-flops work for everything else, including dress shoes.

+I need FFs that allow me to hike or walk all day.
 I have walked from Christchurch over to Littleton and back in flip-flops.
+I did every hike in my recent trip down the Grand Canyon in FFs.
 And many other times, I took flip-flop hiking to its limit.
 My coldest experience was easily a day in early April in Kyoto Japan where I walked the entire eastern side of the city.
 Basically the only time I don’t wear them is in the snow and if trekking where providing maximum protection for my feet is vital.

 Non-FF wearers commonly state that they want something that protects their toes.
 But I always stub the front of my FF sole before anything damages my toes.
 Lack of protection from stubbing has never been a concern.
 Getting stepped on though is a different matter.
 China with its lack of social awareness scores high on this scale.
 With good quality flip-flops and some minimal breaking in, flip-flops are better for your feet and suffer few disadvantages.

 1. Breathability.
 I have hot, sweaty feet.
 They only really feel their best completely uncovered.

 2. Cost.
 This saves on a whole lot of socks.
 And other shoes.
 Good FFs, though are not cheap.